 Medicare Part B – Yes

-Part B helps pay for one chiropractic service: spinal manipulation.3 Here are some important facts to know:
+Part B helps pay for 1 chiropractic service: spinal manipulation.3 Here are some important facts to know:

-- The treatment must be deemed necessary by a medical professional
+- The treatment must be deemed medically necessary by a medical professional to correct a subluxation (a condition when the vertebrae are out of position) by a chiropractor or other qualified provider.

 - You must pay your Part B deductible before Medicare pays its share